UCAS code: A100

 - GP teaching: basic clinical skills/methods in general practice

-- Patient clerking: to clerk (take the history and examine) at least two patients each week and write up these case histories – students are assessed on two of these written clerkings during each attachment, separate from the case project
+- Patient clerking: to clerk (take the history and examine) at least two patients each week and write up these case histories – you are assessed on two of these written clerkings during each attachment, separate from the case project

 - Consultant teaching: key cases relating to the attachment – you will be expected to present patients during these sessions and this forms part of your assessment